Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-mkdocs.md

 In a terminal, I ran:

     git init
     mkdocs build
     git add .
-git commit -m "Initial commit" git push -u origin master
+    git commit -m "Initial commit"
+    git push -u origin master

-Later I checked the repository all the files where not commited.
+Later, I checked the repository all the files where not committed.

-I figured this out by checkiing the contents.md file, where I forgot to add the files that were created.
-I again commited the files using the commands as above, now the files were successfully commited.
+I figured this out by checking the contents.md file, where I forgot to add the files that were created.
+I again committed the files using the commands as above, now the files were successfully committed.

 ## Building the MKDocs site

 Building a site converts the documented files into a HTML and CSS format and will the files in a folder named `site` within the same directory which contains `mkdocs.yml` file.

-In the terminal i ran a following command froma parent directory:
+In the terminal I ran a following command from parent directory:

     mkdocs build --clean

 ## Deploy on Netlify

-- Created an account in [netlify](https://www.netlify.com/).
+- Created a account in [netlify](https://www.netlify.com/).
-- Selected an `Add a new project` option.
+- Selected `Add a new project` option.
 - A window will open which asks for `Connect to git provider`.
 - Select `Create a new site` and later select `Github`.
-- Later, select the repository you need to  publish, i selected DevSecOps-pipeline.
+- Select the repository you need to publish, I selected DevSecOps-pipeline.
 - later select the repository and a window will appear under that add `site/` in publish directory.

   ![image](/pictures/github-site.png)

-- Click on Deploy site and the site will bw deployed and the link will bw available on top of the screen.
+- Click on Deploy site and the site will be deployed and the link will be available on top of the screen.

    ![image](/pictures/linkk.png)